JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 First of all our [`AbstractManifold`](@ref)`{𝔽}` has a parameter `𝔽`.
 This parameter indicates the [`number_system`](@ref) the manifold is based on, for example `ℝ` for real manifolds, which is short for [`RealNumbers`](@ref)`()` or `ℂ` for complex manifolds, a shorthand for [`ComplexNumbers`](@ref)`()`.

-Second, this interface usually provides both an allocating and a mutating variant of each function, for example for the [`exp`](@ref)onential map [implemented below](@ref manifold-tutorial-fn) this interface provides `exp(M,p,X)` to compute the exponential map and `exp!(M, q, p, X)` to compute the exponential map in the memory provided by `q`, mutating that input. the convention is, that the manifold is the first argument -- in both function variants -- the mutating variant then has the input to be mutated in second place, and the remaining parameters are again the same (`p`and `X` here).
+Second, this interface usually provides both an allocating and an in-place variant of each function, for example for the [`exp`](@ref)onential map [implemented below](@ref manifold-tutorial-fn) this interface provides `exp(M, p, X)` to compute the exponential map and `exp!(M, q, p, X)` to compute the exponential map in the memory provided by `q`, mutating that input. the convention is, that the manifold is the first argument -- in both function variants -- the in-place variant then has the input to be mutated in second place, and the remaining parameters are again the same (`p`and `X` here).
-We usually refer to these two variants of the same function as the allocating (`exp`) function and the mutating (`exp!`) one.
+We usually refer to these two variants of the same function as the allocating (`exp`) function and the in-place (`exp!`) one.

-The convention for this interface is to __document the allocation function__, which by default allocates the necessary memory and calls the mutating function.
-So the convention is to just __implement the mutating function__, unless there is a good reason to provide an implementation for both.
+The convention for this interface is to __document the allocation function__, which by default allocates the necessary memory and calls the in-place function.
+So the convention is to just __implement the in-place function__, unless there is a good reason to provide an implementation for both.
-For more details see [the design section on mutating and non-mutating functions](@ref mutating-and-nonmutating)
+For more details see [the design section on in-place and non-mutating functions](@ref inplace-and-noninplace)

+For performance reasons scaled variants of retractions `retraction!(M, q, p, X, t, m)` and exponential maps `exp!(M, q, p, X, t)` should be implemented.
+Scale is specified by an optional argument that comes after the tangent vector and by default it is equal to 1.
+The variant without scaling, e.g. `exp!(M, q, p, X)`, can be implemented as well if there is a good reason like performance, but the default fallback of this variant is to call the previous one with `t=1`.

 ## [Startup](@id manifold-tutorial-startup)